-Doesn’t really sound like something you want happening within your organization, and I don’t blame you.
+Doesn’t really sound like something you want happening within your organization.
 Companies are up against an ever-changing list of internal and external security threats.
 Depending on who you ask, some people say that your biggest corporate security threats come from within the organization.

 So, how do you handle this?